This House of Grief

 This House of Grief is a 2014 non-fiction book by Helen Garner.
-Subtitled "The story of a murder trial", its subject matter is the murder conviction of a man accused of driving his car into a dam resulting in the deaths of his three children in rural Victoria, Australia, and the ensuing trials.
+Subtitled "The story of a murder trial", its subject matter is the trial and conviction of Robert Farquharson for the murder of his three children by driving his car into a dam in rural Victoria, Australia.
 The book has been critically lauded, with The Australian declaring it a "literary masterpiece".

 Background

 On 4 September 2005 a car driven by Robert Farquharson left the road and crashed into a dam outside Winchelsea, Victoria, resulting in the deaths of his three sons.
 A year before the incident, Farquharson's wife had left him for another man and taken their children, who he had access to on weekends or special occasions.
 He was convicted of their murder on 5 October 2007.
 Farquharson appealed and, on 17 December 2009, the conviction was set aside and a new trial ordered.
 The retrial commenced on 4 May 2010 before Lex Lasry.
 The jury retired to consider its verdict on 19 July 2010 after hearing 11 weeks of evidence and argument.
 On 22 July, after three days of deliberation, the second jury again found Farquharson guilty of murder.
 On 15 October 2010, he was sentenced to life imprisonment with a 33-year minimum.